 There are restrictions in place for anyone travelling to France from outside the EU, aside from a limited list of countries available on the website of the French Foreign Ministry.
 You will have to fill in an "International Travel to Metropolitan France" form and present it to your carrier and at the border, and have proof of the reason for your journey.
 Passengers arriving from a list of 16 "high-risk" countries will undergo mandatory Covid-19 testing on arrival in France.
 Passengers from the USA, UAE, Panama and Bahrain must present a negative Covid-19 test before travel, or risk being denied boarding.
 These requirements do not apply if you are transiting through France without leaving the international zone of the airport.

 Travel for a reason other than those stated on the International Travel form may result in being denied entry to France.
 It is possible for EU citizens to transit through France from outside the EU.
 Citizens of other nationalities may transit remaining airside for a maximum of 24 hours.

 Be aware that the Department of Foreign Affairs and Trade is currently advising against all non-essential travel, including to France.

 Q: Do I need to quarantine or self-isolate when arriving into France?

-A: If you show symptoms of Covid-19 when you arrive in France, you may be required to quarantine.
+A: No. However, if you show symptoms of Covid-19 when you arrive in France, you may be required to quarantine.

 France has also put in place a system of voluntary quarantine for travellers from outside the EU/EEA/Schengen area.
-You will also be invited to quarantine voluntarily if you are arriving into France from the UK.
+If you present a negative Covid-19 test on arrival, you will not be asked to quarantine.
 More details, including exceptions, are available on the Interior Ministry website.